 - Now ask each person to write a new email with the same purpose but to an individual with a DiSC style across the circle from their own style (D and S styles, i and C styles).

-- Ask for volunteers to read their email and ask someone with the targeted DiSC style if they would prefer that one to the one originally read by the writer’s table.
+- Ask for volunteers to share their email and ask someone with the targeted DiSC style if they would prefer that one to the one originally shared.

 D-styles prioritize results so will want brief messages with a subject line that gets to the point.
 They want a clear summary of what they need to know and a clear request for any action needed on their part.
 They want to know what’s in it for them if they join the committee.
 If a D-style is sending the email, it might seem terse and lack a greeting or closing.